ThomasDaheim/ownNoteEditor/README.md

 Note on Java 11: After various tweaks to build.gradle this now also runs under Java 11.
 See e.g. https://github.com/kelemen/netbeans-gradle-project/issues/403 an some of the discussion that where required to get there...
 Unfortunately, there is one isseu with the TestFX framework when trying to drag & drop notes.
 Since I wasn't able to fix this I had to disable the "testDragNote()" test step.

+V 4.2: Java11

+* changes for Java11
+* added About menu

 V 4.1: Filter notes

 * added a filter for note names